 If you want to escape with a bit of outdoorsy, nature vibes and a focus on wellness Slovenia is the place, I'm thinking of booking one of these for a digital detox.
 These two luxury glamping resorts are the perfect escape from the world, Herbal Glamping resort Ljubno and Glamping Ribno.

 Glamping Ljubno is literally away from it all, on a scenic site with only a wood chalet and your own private sauna. there's also a hot tub, natural swimming pool and spa to keep you relaxed and occupied.
-You can also book this through Airbnb, and if you book through my link here you can get £25 credit when you sign up!
+You can also book this through Airbnb, and if you sign up through my link here you can get £25 credit!

 Nebesa chalets are cosy chalets are set in a secluded, peaceful location in the clouds above the slopes of the Kuk Mountain, the chalets have the most breathtaking views of the Soča Valley.
 There's also a spa, saunas and swimming pool on site.

 Lepa Vida Thalasso Spa is one of the most beautiful and natural jewels of Slovenia located within the picturesque salt pans of the Sečovlje Salina Nature Park.
 Definitely the most unique spa and wellness destination you will come across, indulge in an experience of traditional thalassotherapy in a natural environment amidst the salt pans using natural product.
 Salt-pan mud and brine are the most important factors of thalassotherapy, which uses the beneficial effects of the sea products, the sea shore and the climate for boosting the immune system and improving overall health.